Alfresco/alfresco-bm-manager/docs/bm-manager/README.md

    Each of these 4 services (accessible through TestRunServiceCache) are loaded and configured with the exact configuration and properties used by a particular BM Test Runs.
    In this way, any code that wants to have data from the **BM Test Data Mongo DB** for a particular BM Test Run can do so.
    This is very useful for code that wants to extract the reports, results and events for a certain BM Test Run.

+    **Note:** Be careful when specifying the Test Data Mongo DB address so that it can be accessible by the BM-Manager machine, otherwise, you won't be able to see reports or event/event results for that test run.

 #### Reports layer
 1. XLSXReport - creates XLSX report based on the ```TestRunServiceCache``` services for a particular BM Test Run;